 When we purchased this house from the previous owner I did not realize just how crazy the kitchen was!
-My brain must have blocked out the traumatic memory because when the project was over and I was putting the before and afters together I was questioning whether or not this was the same house.
+My brain must have blocked out the traumatic memory because when the project was over and I was putting the before and after’s together I was questioning whether or not this was the same house.

-BEFORE: They must have been giving this tile away for free and someone got a little carried away…The door off the kitchen was the old basement access
+BEFORE: They must have been giving this tile away for free and someone got a little carried away…The door off the kitchen was the old basement access.

-AFTER: When we updated the floor plan we relocated the basement stairs and added a laundry room off the kitchen
+AFTER: When we updated the floor plan we relocated the basement stairs and added a laundry room off the kitchen.

 BEFORE: The tile went on for days…

-There is seating for 2 on each side of the island instead of the traditional back placement.
+AFTER: Beyond the narrowest part of the kitchen, but still open to it, the island provides seating for four and extra storage.
+There is also now seating for 2 on each side of the island instead of the traditional back placement.
 This was to avoid traffic jams around the stairs up to the new family room or down to the new garage.

-AFTER: Simple shaker style cabinets and classic subway tiles with light gray grout
+AFTER: Simple shaker style cabinets and classic subway tiles with light gray grout.

 AFTER: Access for additional storage on the back side of the island, built with back to back full depth cabinets.
 It is open to both the kitchen and the dining room making it perfect for everyday use but also great for large gatherings.